microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 * A setting to control the context of these saved commandlines.
   * Do we want them saved per-profile, or globally?
   * If they're saved per-profile, maybe a profile can opt-in to loading all the commands?
   * How does defterm play with this?
-Do we "layer: by concatenating per-profile commands with `profiles.defaults` ones?
+Do we "layer" by concatenating per-profile commands with `profiles.defaults` ones?
 * A button in the Settings UI for clearing these commands
 * Should fragments be able to pre-populate "recent commands"?
   * I'm just gonna say _no_.
 That would be a better idea for Tasks (aka just a `sendInput` Action that we load from the fragment normally as a Task), or a specific suggestion source for the fragment extension.

 #### Inline mode

 > **Note**
 > _This is a half-baked idea with some potential.
 However, I don't